dabrahams/www.boostcon.com/content/pages/program/call-for-sessions.rst

 * Other topics likely to be of great interest to Boost users and developers

-Interactive and collaborative sessions are encouraged, as this is the nature of both the online Boost community and the style of learning and participation that has proven most successful at such events.
+Interactive and collaborative sessions are encouraged, as this is the nature of both the on-line Boost community and the style of learning and participation that has proven most successful at such events.
 Sessions can be tutorial based, with an emphasis on interaction and participant involvement, or workshop based, whether